 - A Comprehensive Guide to Hand Lettering: Creating Graphic and Script Styles by Erik Marinovich (15 videos, 1 h 53 min) – This class was fantastic and not only because I think Erik’s work is crazy cool.
 He walks us through a whole day.
 How he walks around town to find inspiration, his process from sketch to layout to final, and you create a step-by-step project together to learn new skills yourself.

 - Brushpen Logo Design: Develop Your Signature Style by Matt Vergotis (15 videos, 2 h 9 min) – One of the big reasons I picked Matt’s class is that he’s a fellow lefty and I think it helps us lefties see other lefties in action!

 - Hand Lettering: Add Digital Color and Texture for Final Polish by Mary Kate McDevitt (17 videos, 4 h 10 min) – I just adore her style, so two of her classes ended up on my list.
 This one is longer so this is the one class I’m still working my way through, but it’s definitely worth the longer class time to learn from someone like Mary Kate McDevitt!

 If you missed my first post with Skillshare, be sure to check it out here.
 I talked all about why I love taking online classes and my five picks for getting started with Skillshare classes.

-During the month in which I did that post, I did the trial just like many of my readers, and after taking these five class, I opted to pay for the Premium Membership to Skillshare.
+During the month in which I did that post, I did the trial just like many of my readers, and after taking these five classes, I opted to pay for the Premium Membership to Skillshare.
 If you pay annually, it breaks down to around $8 a month.
-Since I typically spend $30-300 per each online class I take, this is a crazy good deal, especially with as many amazing classes as Skillshare offers!
+Since I typically spend $30-300 per online class I take, this is a crazy good deal, especially with as many amazing classes as Skillshare offers!

 CONNECT WITH SKILLSHARE